 Climatology and the Layperson at the Springs

 Climatology appeared in other Eureka Springs’s marketing material as promoters played into this discourse with gusto, supplementing climatological data with its health benefits in the pamphlets, booklets, and newspaper articles they produced.
 Its elevation, one booklet published in 1899 reports, is 2,000 feet, and its mean annual temperature is 58.93 degrees, with summers averaging just 74.79 degrees.
 The weather is thus neither oppressively hot, nor is it ever incredibly cold; the “uniformly cool nights give quiet, refreshing sleep,” which is very important, as “refreshing sleep is a factor in cure.”
 The altitude and lack of standing water render the spot immune from malarial influences.
-Interestingly, the booklet goes on to compare average rainfalls, temperatures, and elevations to the resort town that was its most competitor, Hot Springs, Arkansas.
+Interestingly, the booklet goes on to compare average rainfalls, temperatures, and elevations to the resort town that was its most serious competitor, Hot Springs, Arkansas.
 In the middle of the state, Hot Springs is subject to significantly more rainfall and heat year round, and its elevation is far less desirable from a climatologist’s perspective.
 The choice between the two should have been obvious for the scientifically informed health-seeker.